DFS Program in C Explained

 DFS(G, u)

-The pseudocode for DFS is shown below.
+The pseudocode for DFS is shown above.
 In the init() function, the DFS function is executed for every node in the graph.
 This is particularly important because graphs may contain disconnected components, which means some vertices might not be reachable from others.
 By running the DFS algorithm on each node, it makes sure that every vertex in the graph is visited.
 This is regardless of whether the graph is connected or has isolated parts.
-It guarantees complete traversal of the graph
+It guarantees complete traversal of the graph.

-Implementation of DFS program in C
+Implementation of DFS Program in C

 #include <stdio.h>